A unified variational framework for the inverse Kohn-Sham problem: Conclusion

+The framework also naturally accommodates broader formulation classes.
+In particular, augmented-Lagrangian formulations provide an intermediate route between exact multiplier enforcement and penalty regularization, while enlarged all-at-once formulations offer a setting in which state consistency and density reproduction may be treated on more nearly equal footing.
+These extensions broaden the optimization-theoretic picture developed here, although their detailed analytical properties and numerical conditioning still merit systematic study.

-The point of the present classification is therefore structural: it organizes inverse KS theory at the level of optimization architecture rather than at the level of particular established algorithms.
-More broadly, the inverse KS problem may be viewed not only as a practical tool for extracting reference exchange-correlation potentials, but also as a structured model problem at the intersection of density functional theory, convex analysis, nonsmooth optimization, and PDE-constrained control \cite{Lieb1983,Rockafellar1970,BauschkeCombettes2011, HinzePinnauUlbrichUlbrich2009,Troeltzsch2010}.
+More broadly, the inverse KS problem may be viewed not only as a practical tool for extracting reference exchange-correlation potentials, but also as a structured model problem at the intersection of density functional theory, convex analysis, nonsmooth optimization, and PDE-constrained control \cite{Lieb1983,Rockafellar1970,BauschkeCombettes2011,HinzePinnauUlbrichUlbrich2009,Troeltzsch2010}.
 We hope that the present formulation helps sharpen these connections and provides a clearer language for comparing existing inversion formulations and methods and for developing new ones.